 This protocol has been developed by the Office of Animal Resources (OAR) and Environmental Health & Safety (EHS) for use of recombinant/synthetic nucleic acid molecules and/or biological organisms in large animals, when assigned to Animal Biosafety Level 2 (ABSL2).
 The designation "n" refers to the containment of animals that cannot utilize an individually filtered enclosure.

 - In advance of administration of any agents covered under this protocol, contact the facility supervisor to arrange for appropriate housing of the animals after exposure.

 - Access is limited to necessary personnel.

 - Eating, drinking, smoking, and storing of food for human use are not permitted in any animal room.

 - Exposed animals transported between the Animal Resources facilities and investigator laboratories is only permitted after coordination with and approval from OAR and EHS.
 Animals must be transported in appropriate caging/housing with a covering material over the cage; transport requirements will be developed for each laboratory’s specific need.

 - Required PPE is prominently posted on the entry doors to all animal biocontainment housing rooms.

 - Personal protective equipment (PPE) is available and must be worn by all personnel entering the biocontainment room.
-Remove PPE before leaving the animal room, discarding the PPE in the biohazard container in the room.
+Remove PPE either:

 - Personnel must wash their hands before leaving the room or animal facility.

 - A biohazard sign that includes the universal biohazard symbol, the biohazard agent presently in use in the room, PPE required, room entry and exit requirements, and name and telephone number of the principal investigator/lab contact must be posted on the door.

 - Cages must also bear the universal biohazard label, the biohazard agent being used, date of administration and the final date of possible shedding of the agent, if applicable.